Mgr. Jakub Zeman

 GPF funds the mobility of researchers outside Europe.
 The fellowship lasts between 2 and 3 years.
 The first 1 to 2 years will be spent in a non-associated country, followed by a mandatory return phase of 1 year to an organization based in an EU MS or AC.
 Only nationals or long-term residents of the European member states or associated countries can apply.

 The MSCA-PF is a highly competitive competition.
-But there is a triple chance of funding in the Czech Republic.
-You can either qualify for the direct support from the MSCA-PF programme or there are two more “sub-competitions” that you can enter which provide the same level of support:
+But there is a double chance of funding.
+You can qualify for the direct support from the MSCA-PF programme but if your proposal ends up right “below the line” there is also a “sub-competition” that you can join simply by ticking one check box in the portal for MSCA PF proposal submission when working on your MSCA PF proposal.
+This programme that provides the same level of support is:

 1. You get full support in writing the project proposal